gaearon/react-hot-loader/README.md

 export default hot(Hello); // <-- module will reload itself
 ```

+To support any code splitting library RHL uses a special _tail update detection_ logic -
+if some components would be requested after initial HMR event - Application would be updated yet again to
+apply possible change.
+In this case you will see a message `React-Hot-Loader: some components were updated out-of-bound.
+Updating your app to reconcile the changes.`.

+If this is not something you want or need - you might disable this behavior by setting `setConfiguration({trackTailUpdates:false})` to disable it.

 ### Checking Element `type`s

 Because React Hot Loader creates proxied versions of your components, comparing